Andrew Ryan (rugby league): Post playing career

 Ryan is now an ambassador and player welfare officer for the National Rugby League.

 Ryan is also an Australian Apprenticeships Ambassador for the Australian Government.

+Ryan works as a Group Training Field Officer for Novaskill, a not for profit organisation.

 Representative selection

 Ryan was selected to represent New South Wales as variously a second-rower or lock in five series to the end of 2007: